-The mediation movement in family law appears to be a natural evolution in response to the pain and waste of resources that comes along with an adversarial, litigated divorce.
+The mediation movement in family law appears to be an evolution in response to the pain and waste associated with an adversarial, litigated divorce.

 By Helen Stein, Family Lawyer